small cove beach with clear blue water, blue cloudy sky, along matiatia coastal walk on waiheke island auckland new zealand

 Onetangi is a cool village and there are many cafes and restaurants along the beachfront.
 Up in the hills, there are some great vineyards and wineries to visit, including Casita Miro.

-There is parking available all along the beach in Onetangi.
-There are also toilets.
-Take bus 50A or 50B to get to Onetangi by bus.
+How To Get To Onetangi Beach: There is parking available all along the beach in Onetangi if you are driving.
+By bus, take bus 50A or 50B to get to Onetangi.
+The Hop-On Hop-Off Bus also stops at Onetangi.

 6. Enclosure Bay Beach – Best Beach For Snorkelling